On the Davenport-Heilbronn theorems and second order terms: The number of binary cubic forms of bounded discriminant

 Let us now assume $a\neq 0$ and $d\neq 0$.
 Then the above estimates show that the total number of possibilities for the triple $(a,b,d)$ is $O(X^{3/4+\epsilon})$.
 Suppose the values $a,b,d$ ($d\neq 0$) are now fixed, and consider the possible number of values of $c$ such that the resulting form $f(x,y)$ is reducible.
 For $f(x,y)$ to be reducible, it must have some linear factor $rx+sy$, where $r,s\in\Z$ are relatively prime.
 Then $r$ must be a factor of $a$, while $s$ must be a factor of $d$; they are thus both determined up to $O(X^\epsilon)$ possibilities.
 Once $r$ and $s$ are determined, computing $f(-s,r)$ and setting it equal to zero then uniquely determines $c$ (if it is an integer at all) in terms of $a,b,d,r,s$.
 Thus the total number of reducible forms $f\in \RR_X(v)$ with $a\neq 0$ is $O(X^{3/4+\epsilon})$, as desired. \end{proof}

-\begin{lemma} Let $v\in V$ be any point of positive discriminant.
-Then the number of $C_3$-points in $\RR_X(v)$ is $O(X^{3/4+\epsilon})$, where the implied constant is independent of $V$. \end{lemma}
+We shall need the following lemma, which also follows from \cite[Lemma 2]{Davenport}, bounding the number of integral points in $\RR_X(v)$ that have stabilizer $C_3$ in $\GL_2(\Z)$, when $v$ has positive discriminant.
+No integral binary cubic form having negative discriminant has stabilizer $C_3$ in $\GL_2(\Z)$. \begin{lemma} Let $v\in V_\R$ be any point of positive discriminant.
+Then the number of points in $V_\Z\cap\RR_X(v)$ having stabilizer $C_3$ in $\GL_2(\Z)$ is $O(X^{3/4+\epsilon})$, where the implied constant is independent of $v$. \end{lemma}

-\begin{proof} The number of $C_3$-points in $\RR_X(v)$ is equal to the number of isomorphism classes of cubic rings having automorphism group $C_3$ and discriminant less than $X$.
+\begin{proof} The number of integral points in $\RR_X(v)$ having stabilizer $C_3$ in $\GL_2(\Z)$ is equal to the number of isomorphism classes of cubic rings having automorphism group $C_3$ and discriminant less than $X$.
 This number is thus independent of $v$, and so it suffices to prove the lemma for any single $v$.

 We choose $v$ to be the binary cubic form $x^3 -3xy^2$.
 The reason for this choice is as follows.
 Every binary cubic form $f(x,y)=ax^3+bx^2y+cxy^2+dy^3$ has a naturally associated binary quadratic form, namely, the ``Hessian covariant'' $H_f(x,y)=(b^2-3ac)x^2+(bc-9ad)xy+(c^2-3bd)y^2$.
 It is easy to see that if a binary cubic form $f$ is acted upon by an element $\gamma\in\SL_2(\Z)$, then $H_f$ is also acted upon by the same transformation.
-Now $H_v(x,y)=9(x^2+y^2)$, and so $\FF H_v$ consists of the usual reduced (positive-definite) binary quadratic forms $Ax^2+Bxy+Cy^2$, where $|B|\leq A\leq C$.
+Now $H_v(x,y)=9(x^2+y^2)$, and so $\FF H_v$ consists of the usual reduced (positive-definite) binary quadratic forms $A_1x^2+A_2xy+A_3y^2$, where $|A_2|\leq A_1\leq A_3$.
 Thus $\FF v$ consists of binary cubic forms satisfying $|bc-9ad|\leq b^2-3ac\leq c^2-3bd$.

 Now if a binary cubic form $f$ in $\FF v$ has a nontrivial stabilizing element $\gamma$ of order 3 in $\SL_2(\Z)$, then $\gamma$ will also stabilize its Hessian $H_f$.
 But the only reduced binary quadratic form, up to multiplication by scalars, having a nontrivial stabilizing element of order 3 is $x^2+xy+y^2$.
 Therefore, any such $C_3$-type binary cubic form $f(x,y)=ax^3+bx^2y+cxy^2+dy^3$ in $\FF v$ must satisfy